Australian Crawl: 1985–1986: Between a Rock and a Hard Place, The Final Wave and split

 By 1985 the group recorded their last studio album, Between a Rock and a Hard Place, with English producer Adam Kidron.
 It was released in Australia on Australian Crawl's own label Freestyle Records.
-The album, which allegedly cost $400,000 to record, was a mishmash of styles and a commercial disaster (it peaked at No. 12 in August 1985 but slipped out of the Top 40 two weeks later).
+The album, which allegedly cost $400,000 to record, was a mishmash of styles and -- considering the expectations placed on the LP's sales -- a commercial disaster.
+(It peaked at No. 11 in August 1985 but slipped out of the Top 40 two weeks later; their previous two albums had hit #1, and received multi-platinum certifications.)
 None of the singles had any Top 40 chart success.
 Harry Brus (Kevin Borich Express) replaced long-standing bass player Paul Williams in May 1985.
 The band performed three songs for the July 1985 Oz for Africa concert—part of the global Live Aid program—"Reckless (Don't Be So)", "Two Can Play" and "The Boys Light Up".
 It was broadcast in Australia (on both Seven Network and Nine Network) and on MTV in the US.